DJI Inspire 3: The Rumors Continue

 - DL-Mount allows switching between four prime lenses (first of its kind)

-- New DJI Cinema Color System makes post-processing easier and quicker
+- New DJI Cinema Color System makes post-processing easier and faster

 It’s impossible not to get excited about the potential of a DJI Inspire 3 with Zenmuse X7 camera.